Having a multi-node cluster of NSX Controllers helps ensure that at least one NSX Controller is always available.

 Verify that you have admin privileges to log in to the NSX Controller appliances.

 Make sure the NSX Controller nodes have joined the management plane.
 See Join NSX Controllers with the NSX Manager.

 Initialize the control cluster to create a control cluster master.
 You only need to initialize the first controller.

 In the join control-cluster command, you must use an IP address, not a domain name.

-If you are using vCenter and you are deploying NSX-T components to the same cluster, make sure to configure DRS anti-affinity rules.
+If you are using vCenter and you are deploying NSX-T Data Center controllers to the same cluster, make sure to configure DRS anti-affinity rules.
 Anti-affinity rules prevent DRS from migrating more than one node to a single host.

 - Open an SSH session for each of your NSX Controller appliances.

 For example, NSX-Controller1, NSX-Controller2, and NSX-Controller3.
 In this example, NSX-Controller1 has already initialized the control cluster and is the control cluster master.

 - On the non-master NSX Controllers, run the set control-cluster security-model command with a shared secret password.
 The shared-secret password entered for NSX-Controller2 and NSX-Controller3 must match the shared-secret password entered on NSX-Controller1.

 NSX-Controller2> set control-cluster security-model shared-secret secret <NSX-Controller1’s-shared-secret-password> Security secret successfully set on the node.